WINTER STEADY BEAT AND RHYTHM ACTIVITIES

 Winter and January elementary LEVEL 1 music rhythm activities with drag and drop google slides, digital images for online and in person music class lessons.
 These activities are interactive and engaging as well a s seasonally friendly for January elementary music lessons.

-into the boxes to create their very own rhythm patterns.
+Students love moving the images into the boxes to create their very own rhythm patterns.
 Keep engagement high in your virtual classes using interactive google slides activities.
 Keep on teaching rhythms, practice, assess using the presentation, video and google slides drag and drop activities.

-with video, presentation and google slides activities.
+These materials make a great SUB lesson with video, presentation and google slides activities.

-for students to say and play rhythms.
+The teaching pages are packed with examples and practice pages for students to say and play rhythms.
 First students learn one sound on the beat.
 Then practice saying and playing the quarter note patterns using the pictures.
 The next section introduces joined eighth notes with pictures, notes and words.
 After practicing the joined eighth notes there are mixed patterns with varying combinations of quarter and eighth notes.

 I’ve found that students really like to play games, especially if they can be silly.
 This winter rhythm game “WOULD YOU RATHER” is perfect for kicking off your first day back after the holiday break.